-Accredited by Ulster University, the Bachelor of Science Hons Management Practice is an internationally recognised degree.
+Accredited by and delivered in partnership with Ulster University, the Bachelor of Science Hons Management Practice is an internationally reconised degree.
 The BSc is specifically designed for those wishing to advance their career and who are keen to pursue a comprehensive and practically orientated degree programme designed to enhance strategic thinking.

 Delivered in block-release workshops & with online learning support over two years, the BSc is a great learning option for business professionals who want to work towards an accredited academic qualification whilst implementing immediate and practical change in their business or organisation.

 Middle to senior managers who want to work towards an accredited academic qualification whilst implementing immediate and practical change in their business or organisation.
 Past participants come from a diverse range of companies and backgrounds, but all have the same goal - to progress their career with a recognised qualification, delivered to the highest standards.

 Each module comprises one block-release workshop, with intermittent reading weeks to support learners in their coursework and assignments.
 Assessment is by assignment (2,500 - 3,000 words) at the end of each module which can be related to participant's own role/company to build a compelling business plan.
 The dissertation is 10,000 words.
 On successful completion of the 2 year programme, participants obtain a Bachelor of Science Hons Management Practice from Ulster University.